 Key Takeaways

-A revocable living trust is a legal structure that holds assets for your benefit during your lifetime and transfers them to named beneficiaries according to your instructions at your death, all outside of the probate process.
+A revocable living trust is a legal structure that holds assets for your benefit during your lifetime and transfers them to your named beneficiaries according to your instructions at your death, all outside of the probate process.
 While you are alive and mentally capable, you typically serve as your own trustee, maintaining full control over the assets in the trust.
 You can add assets, remove assets, change beneficiaries, amend the terms, or revoke the trust entirely.

 Because a trust operates outside of probate, its contents do not become part of the public record.
 The assets you hold, the beneficiaries you named, and the terms of distribution remain private.
 For families who value that privacy, or who want to reduce the risk of disputes that can arise when the details of an estate become publicly visible, a trust offers a meaningful advantage.